Neutral Moresnet: First World War

 The First World War resulted in the end of neutrality.
 On 4 August 1914, Germany invaded Belgium, initially leaving Neutral Moresnet as "an oasis in a desert of destruction".
 A total of 147 Neutral Moresnet citizens were killed, though it is unclear whether they were killed inside the territory or in fighting outside its borders.
 On 27 June 1915, Neutral Moresnet was annexed by the Kingdom of Prussia, although the annexation never received international recognition.

 In 1918, the armistice between France and Germany, signed on 11 November at Compiègne, forced Germany to withdraw from Belgium and also from Moresnet.
 It also resulted in the ousting of Mayor Wilhelm Kyll, a German national who had been appointed after the German invasion.

 On 28 June 1919, the Treaty of Versailles settled the dispute that had created the neutral territory a century earlier by awarding Neutral Moresnet, along with Prussian Moresnet and the German cantons of Eupen and Malmedy, to Belgium.
 The treaty became effective 10 January 1920, ending the territory's existence and converting it into a municipality in Belgium.

 To distinguish it from the already existing town of Moresnet (in the neighboring municipality of Plombières), Neutral Moresnet was renamed Kelmis (in French: La Calamine) – after kelme, the local dialect word for zinc spar.

 Despite the annexation, Neutral Moresnet Mayor Pierre Grignard effectively stayed in office and became the first mayor of Kelmis.
 The ten members of Neutral Moresnet's council were confirmed for the Kelmis municipal council after its Prussian members renounced their nationality.
 They remained in office until the election of a new municipal council on 7 February 1923.

 Post-annexation history

 After 1920, Moresnet shared the history of Eupen-Malmedy.
 Germany briefly re‑annexed the area during World War II, but it returned to Belgium in 1944.
 Since 1973, Kelmis has formed a part of the German‑speaking community of Belgium.
 During 1977, Kelmis absorbed the neighbouring communes of Neu‑Moresnet and Hergenrath.

 A small museum in Kelmis, the Museum Vieille Montagne, includes exhibits on Neutral Moresnet.
 Of the 60 border markers for the territory, more than 50 are still standing.

 As a company, Vieille Montagne survived Neutral Moresnet.
 It continues to exist as VMZINC, a part of Union Minière, the latter renamed in 2001 as Umicore, a global materials company.

-On 26 October 2016, Catharina Meessen became the last surviving citizen of the former territory after the death of Alwine Hackens-Paffen.
-In early 2020, Meessen died at the age of 105.